nicholasgcotton/WhisperDO/README.md

 set task=translate
 ```
 Simply change the language or model or task to create a new version of the batch file for your needs, and save the file with a new name.

+This batch script will also accept multiple inputs, so you can select and send-to multiple files and Whisper will process them in series.
+Make sure all submissions are in the same language.